ixiaopan/blog/content/post/DL-03-regularization.md

 Dropout means that we randomly drop out hidden/visible units during training a neural network.
 The dropout rate is denoted by $p$.
-When a node is dropped out, all connections including incoming and ougoing connections related to it are removed from the network temporarily (in each epoch, so it could be kept during next epoch.)
+When a node is dropped out, all connections, including incoming and outgoing connections, are removed from the network temporarily (in each epoch, so it could be kept during the next epoch.)